microsoft/mu_feature_config/SetupDataPkg/Docs/ConfigurationFiles/ConfigurationFiles.md

 ### Change Files (Delta or CSV)

-Profiles are repesented as delta files on top of the generic profile (for more info see the [Profiles](../Profiles/Overview.md) doc).
+Profiles are represented as delta files on top of the generic profile (for more info see the [Profiles](../Profiles/Overview.md) doc).
 In addition, the XML differences between what is set in the UI and the base XML can be saved as CSV files.